Saturday, Nov 2, 2024 @ 5:00 AM

 5. Runners may only sit inside a crew persons car only if it remains parked.
 No runner may get into any moving mode of transportation at any time.

 6. Vehicles must be parked completely off the road surface whenever they are stopped.
-The doors on the left side of the vehicle must never be opened into the roadway, even momentarily.
+Any door of the vehicle must never be opened into the roadway, even momentarily.
 Again, only park in legally designated areas.

 7. Never disrupt traffic.
 You should never attempt to slow down traffic or cause traffic to halt for your runner.